Supported byEU

 Rome, the Church, and the Making of History

 What is now the most powerful religion began in Rome in complete secrecy, with early followers meeting in underground catacombs to avoid persecution.
 That changed dramatically with Emperor Constantine, who, after a legendary battle at the Milvian Bridge, became the first Roman emperor to convert to Christianity.
-He allowed Christians to worship freely, which led to the construction of grand churches and the growing influence of the popes.
+He allowed Christians to worship freely, which led to the construction of grand churches and the growing influence of the the clergy of Rome.

 Over time, the papacy became not just a religious authority but a political powerhouse, shaping the course of European history.
 Popes ruled Rome like kings, waged wars, commissioned masterpieces, and, at times, found themselves caught in scandal.
 The Vatican transformed from a place of worship into a center of global power, influencing emperors, nations, and diplomacy.